Data Visualisation Tools

 • Very versatile and can be used for a variety of purposes

-• Can be customized to suit individual needs
+• Can be customised to suit individual needs

 • Allows for complex data analysis and manipulation